ryooan/faq/docs/5-Scoring/2-metaculus-points.md

 S = \frac{1}{t_c-t_o} \int_{t_o}^{t_c} S(T, o) \, dT
 $$

 where $t_o$ and $t_c$ are the opening and closing times.
-(Note that $S(T) = 0$ between the opening time and your first prediction, and is also zero after question resolution but before question close, in the case when a question ***resolves early - LINK TO EARLY RES SECTION***.)
+(Note that $S(T) = 0$ between the opening time and your first prediction, and is also zero after question resolution but before question close, in the case when a question [resolves early](/faq/question-resolution#early-resolution).
 The current value of this integral is shown in the point history plot as the "total points."

 :::note